 Open the field properties with a right click and insert a ‘d‘ into the Format field.

-For further information about the technical background of the function, have a look at this article.
+For further information about the function’s technical background, look at this article.

 That’s it!
 We appreciate your feedback!
 Please share your thoughts by sending an email to email@example.com.